hashicorp/terraform-provider-google/website/docs/r/storage_transfer_job.html.markdown

 * `seconds` - (Optional) Seconds of minutes of the time.
 Must normally be from 0 to 59.

 * `nanos` - (Required) Fractions of seconds in nanoseconds.
 Must be from 0 to 999,999,999.

+<a name="nested_notification_config"></a>The `notification_config` block supports:

+* `pubsub_topic` - (Required) The Topic.name of the Pub/Sub topic to which to publish notifications.
+Must be of the format: projects/{project}/topics/{topic}.
+Not matching this format results in an INVALID_ARGUMENT error.

+* `event_types` - (Optional) Event types for which a notification is desired.
+If empty, send notifications for all event types.
+The valid types are "TRANSFER_OPERATION_SUCCESS", "TRANSFER_OPERATION_FAILED", "TRANSFER_OPERATION_ABORTED".

+* `payload_format` - (Required) The desired format of the notification message payloads.
+One of "NONE" or "JSON".

 ## Attributes Reference